How To: Say "hello, how are you, & my name is" in Vietnamese

 Watch to learn how to say the numbers from twenty to thirty in French. vingt - twenty

-Watch to learn how to pronounce French words with "in" and "im" in them.
+Watch to learn how to pronounce French words with "oi," "ou," and "on" in them.

 How To: Count from 40 to 50 in French